WoN-Hackathon-2019/won-parking/README.md

-# Web of Needs Bot Skeleton
+# Web of Needs parking bot

-This skeleton contains a bot that creates a Service Atom that one can connect to.
+This bot is a pre step to build a smart city, where connected cars communicate with parking positions using the Web of Needs technology.

-For each atom that has been created on the configured node(s), the bot sends a message with the atomUri of the created Atom to everyone that is connected to the Service Atom.
+In order to work properly it is needed to implement a client software.
+Until there is a connected car standard, every provider can implement solutions based on there ecosystem and software stack.

-The Bot Skeleton is a [Spring Boot Application](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-running-your-application.html).
+The Bot is a  [Spring Boot Application](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-running-your-application.html).

 ## Running the bot